 Leverage Internet Marketing

 Of course, we will be talking about internet marketing when discussing how to promote an app online.
-But you need to ‘master’ master it- not only learn internet marketing but do it better than everyone else.
+But you need to ‘master’ it- not only learn digital marketing but do it better than everyone else.

 The thing is that these days more applications are making websites and hiring SEO firms.
 We don’t have official indicators, but there may be hundreds of thousands of marketing firms around the world, even more people who know essential internet marketing.
 You need to keep yourself and your app on top of it.